 Recent political, economic, and regulatory influences are subjecting the healthcare industry to fundamental changes that can impact coverage and reimbursement from third-party payors.
 We expect that the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2011, as currently enacted or as it may be amended in the future, and other healthcare reform measures that may be adopted in the future, could have a material adverse effect on our industry generally and on our ability to maintain or increase sales of our existing products.
 CMS budget neutrality requirements may impose cuts to the Medicare physician fee schedule, which may be mitigated by acts of Congress or other changes to regulations.
-Other federal laws, known as budget sequestration, further reduce Medicare's payments to providers by two percent through 2030.
-However, COVID-19 relief support legislation suspended the 2% Medicare reductions from May 1, 2020 through April 1, 2022, and reduced the Medicare reductions to 1% from April 1 to June 30, 2022.
+Other federal laws, known as budget sequestration, further reduce Medicare's payments to providers by two percent through 2031.
+However, COVID-19 relief support legislation suspended the 2% Medicare reductions from May 1, 2020 until April 1, 2022.
+Under current legislation, the actual reduction in Medicare payments will vary from 1% in 2022 to up to 4% in the final fiscal year of this sequester.
 These reductions may reduce reimbursement for procedures performed using our products, which could potentially negatively impact our revenue, and may reduce providers' revenues or profits, which could affect their ability to purchase new technologies.
 Both the federal and state governments in the U.S. and foreign governments continue to propose and pass new legislation and regulations designed to contain or reduce the cost of healthcare.
 Such legislation and regulations may result in decreased reimbursement for medical devices, which may further exacerbate industry-wide pressure to reduce the prices charged for medical devices.
 This could harm our ability to market our products and generate sales, which could adversely affect our business, results of operations and financial condition.